Looyyd/loyd-blog/_posts/ai-impact-cybersecurity.md

 ---

 # Introduction
 The world of cybersecurity is constantly changing, and Artificial Intelligence (AI) is shaking things up even more.
 It's helping organizations tackle threats more effectively, and as a result, it's crucial to understand how AI might change the cybersecurity workforce landscape.
-Most people talk about factors like task complexity, social and emotional intelligence, and the balance between routine and non-routine tasks in different job roles when they try to estimate the impact of AI.
-While these aspects are important, they might not show us the full picture.
+Most people talk about factors like task complexity, social and emotional intelligence, and the balance between routine and non-routine tasks in different job roles when they try to estimate the likelihood of productivity improvements from technology.
+While these aspects are important in predicting the potential for technology to have an impact, they might not provide a complete understanding of the actual impact once the technology already exists.

 In this blog post, we're going to take a different approach to analyze AI's impact on the cybersecurity workforce.
-Instead of looking at the usual factors, we'll dive into the fundamental relationship between productivity, workforce size, and demand.
+Instead of looking at the usual factors, we'll dive into the **fundamental relationship between productivity, workforce size, and demand**.
 By focusing on this simple formula, we can get a better idea of how AI-driven productivity improvements could shape the future of the cybersecurity workforce.

 The Formula: